Certificate Program For Foreign Medical Graduates

 - Valid certification of US citizenship, landed immigrant status, or qualify for an F-1 student visa.

-- You are planning to apply for a two-year preliminary residency postion in surgery at the University of Washington (we do not accept applicants that do not intend to apply to our program).
+- You are planning to apply for a preliminary residency postion in surgery at the University of Washington (we do not accept applicants that do not intend to apply to our preliminary program).

 - Three letters of recommendation from people familiar with your potential to function as a resident.